About Galera Replication

 MariaDB starting with 10.4

-Group Commit support for MariaDB Cluster was introduced in Galera 4.
-As such, it is only available in MariaDB Server 10.4 and later.
+Group Commit support for MariaDB Cluster was introduced in Galera 4, and so is only available from MariaDB 10.4.

-Group Commit was introduced to the Server in MariaDB 5.3, flushing groups of transactions together to disk to improve performance.
+In MariaDB Group Commit, groups of transactions are flushed together to disk to improve performance.
 Prior to MariaDB 10.4, this feature was not available in MariaDB Cluster as it interfered with the global-ordering of transactions for replication.
 Beginning in 10.4, MariaDB Cluster can take advantage of Group Commit.

 For more information on Group Commit, see the Galera documentation.